isomerpages/moe-bedoksouthsec/_cce/Sexuality Education.md

 ### INFORMATION FOR PARENTS

-10. Parents may opt their children out of the **Sexuality Education lessons**, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.
+10. Parents may opt their children out of the <b>Sexuality Education lessons</b>, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Signature%202022_Sexuality%20Education_Annex%20A_Parent%20Opt-out%20Form.pdf).
 The completed form is to be submitted by 28/02/2022.

-12. Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
+12. Parents who wish to opt their children out of the <i><b>eTeens</i></b> <b>programme</b> need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/2022_Sexuality%20Education_Annex%20B_eTeens%20Opt-out%20Form.pdf).
 The completed form is to be submitted by 28/02/2022.

 13. Parents can contact the school at <a href="mailto:bsss.moe.edu.sg">bsss.moe.edu.sg</a> or 64414479 for discussion or to seek clarification about the school’s sexuality education programme.